sense-finance/sense-v1/README.md

 Sense contracts have gone through different independent security audits performed by [Fixed Point Solutions (Kurt Barry)](https://github.com/fixed-point-solutions), [Spearbit](https://spearbit.com), [ABDK](https://www.abdk.consulting/) and [Peckshield](https://peckshield.com).
 Reports are located in the [`audits`](./audits) directory.

 ### Bug Bounties

+Sense has an active bug bounty on ImmuneFi, with up to $50,000 for reporting a bug.
+All of Sense's deployed contracts & Sense Portal are in scope for the bug bounty.

 ## Conventions